coingaming/moon2-tokens/README.md

 ## Prerequisites

 To use the "Sync Figma variables to tokens" workflow, you must be a full member of an Enterprise org in Figma.
-To use the "Sync tokens to Figma" workflow, you must also have an editor seat.

 Both workflows assume that you have a single Figma file with local variable collections, along with one or more tokens json files in the `tokens/` directory that adhere\* to the [draft W3C spec for Design Tokens](https://tr.designtokens.org/format/).
 For demonstration purposes, this directory contains the tokens exported from the [Get started with variables](https://www.figma.com/community/file/1253086684245880517/Get-started-with-variables) Community file.
 Have a copy of this file ready if you want to try out the workflow with these existing tokens.